shiwenh2017/hello-world/README.md

 Hi everyone!

 My name is Shi Wen and I am experimenting with Git Hub here.
-Never quite tried it before.
-A little anxious but also a little excited.
+Never quite tried Git Hub before, so I'm feeling a little anxious but also a little excited.
 Hope to make something great and valuable out of this.